Justin Thomas, caddie Jim 'Bones' Mackay split week before Masters

 Justin Thomas, caddie Jim ‘Bones’ Mackay split week before Masters

-In a stunning move the week before the Masters, Justin Thomas announced Wednesday that he and caddie Jim “Bones” Mackay have parted ways.
+In a stunning move the week before the Masters, Justin Thomas announced Wednesday that he and caddie Jim “Bones” Mackay have split.

 Though they teamed up to win Thomas’ second major in 2022, it has been a turbulent stretch for one of the game’s best players.
 Thomas had his worst statistical season in 2023, failing to make the FedExCup playoffs and needing to rely on a captain’s pick for the Ryder Cup.